VERTEBRAL BODY TETHERING

 Conclusion

-While VBT offers the advantage of preserving spinal mobility, the potential for tether breakage necessitates thorough preoperative counseling and diligent postoperative monitoring.
-Patients and families should engage in detailed discussions with their orthopedic surgeons to fully understand the risks, benefits, and long-term implications of VBT, ensuring informed decision-making tailored to the patient’s specific circumstances.
+While VBT offers the advantage of preserving spinal mobility, the potential for tether breakage necessitates thorough preoperative counseling.
+Because of this, doctors will diligently monitor patients after the operation.
+Patients and families should engage in detailed discussions with their orthopedic surgeons to fully understand the risks and benefits.
+This will help patients understand the long-term implications of VBT, ensuring informed decision-making by patients.

 Why Choose the Southwest Scoliosis and Spine Institute

-Patients should choose the doctors from the Southwest Scoliosis and Spine Institute for scoliosis surgery.
-Clearly, the primary reason is due to their unparalleled expertise and experience.
-For example, the institute is renowned for its board-certified, fellowship-trained surgeons.
-Significantly, these surgeons have treated over 100,000 patients and performed more than 16,000 successful scoliosis surgeries, including complex and revision cases.
+To aid our patients and provide convenience, the Southwest Scoliosis and Spine Institute has offices in Dallas, Plano, and Frisco, Texas, where we have treated over 100,000 patients and performed more than 16,000 successful scoliosis surgeries, including complex and revision cases.
+Patients should choose the doctors from the Southwest Scoliosis and Spine Institute due to their unparalleled expertise and experience.
 Finally, the team’s commitment to personalized care ensures that each patient receives a tailored treatment plan.
 Additionally, the institute’s focus on cutting-edge research and advanced surgical techniques provides patients with the best possible outcomes, enhancing both function and quality of life.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.